haihala/whoops-all-grapplers/docs/2. Areas/spec/characters/Mizuki.md

 **Mizuki**.
 In Japanese the word _mizu_ means “felicitous omen, auspicious” and the word ki means “hope,” forming this very cool and beautiful girls’ name.

 # Lore
 She is a young but competent Asian American fighter.
-She's a rookie in [[W.A.G.]] and thus often agrees to do stuff that she really shouldn't
+She's a rookie in [[W.A.G.]] and thus often agrees to do stuff that she really shouldn't.

 # Motifs
 - Dual origin between her Asian heritage and American environment
 	- Her parents are never mentioned in any more specificity and they are just "Asian"
+	- It's a commentary on how "Asian" is really broad and it probably shouldn't be used
 - Asian side
-	- Visual indicators of everything Asian, especially samurai stuff
+	- Visual indicators of everything Asian
 		- Samurai outfit
+		- Oni mask
 		- [[#Kunai]]s
 	- Effectiveness through effort and practice
 		- [[#Sharpness]] mechanic